alex-shpak/hugo-book/exampleSite/content.en/docs/getting-started/configuration.md

   # Can also be set per-page via frontmatter
   BookBreadcrumbs = true

+  # Show linked pages under the table of contents.
+  # Can also be set per-page via frontmatter
+  BookPageLinks = true

   # Path to logo image file relative to 'static' directory
   BookLogo = 'logo.png'